Government Vehicle Accidents

 Michigan Government Vehicle Accident Attorneys

-Accidents involving police cars, fire trucks, ambulances, city buses, snow plows, and other government vehicles present unique legal challenges.
+Accidents involving police cars, fire trucks, ambulances, city buses, snow plows, and other government vehicles present unique legal challenges that differ fundamentally from ordinary auto accident claims.
 Michigan's governmental immunity statute generally protects government entities from lawsuits, but critical exceptions exist — particularly for the negligent operation of government-owned motor vehicles.
+Understanding these exceptions is essential to pursuing a claim when a government vehicle causes injury.

 Koussan Law represents victims of government vehicle accidents across Michigan.
-We understand the procedural requirements, notice deadlines, and immunity exceptions that apply to these claims.
+We understand the procedural requirements, notice deadlines, governmental immunity exceptions, and the specific statutes that apply to these claims.
+Our experience navigating state and municipal bureaucracies ensures that victims receive the compensation they deserve.

 The Motor Vehicle Exception to Governmental Immunity

-Under MCL 691.1405, government entities may be liable for injuries caused by the negligent operation of government-owned motor vehicles by government employees acting within the scope of their employment.
-This exception applies to accidents involving city buses, police vehicles (in non-emergency situations), maintenance trucks, and other government fleet vehicles.
+Under MCL § 691.1405, a government entity can be held liable for injuries caused by the negligent operation of government-owned motor vehicles when the vehicle is being operated by a government employee acting within the scope of their employment.
+This exception is broad and applies to city buses (including DDOT and SMART in Metro Detroit), police vehicles engaged in routine patrols or non-emergency responses, maintenance trucks and street sweepers, sanitation collection vehicles, and other government fleet vehicles.
+Even vehicles that appear to be operating in an official capacity can fall under this liability exception if the driver was negligent in operation.